MIRO: MultI-Reward cOnditioned pretraining improves T2I quality and efficiency: Experiments

 \textbf{GenEval results demonstrate exceptional training efficiency.} MIRO achieves a GenEval score of 68, outperforming FLUX-dev (12B parameters) which scores 67, while requiring dramatically less computation: 4.16 TFLOPs vs 1540 TFLOPs for FLUX-dev, representing a remarkable 370$\times$ efficiency improvement.
 This demonstrates that MIRO's multi-reward conditioning enables compact models to surpass much larger architectures.

-\textbf{MIRO sets new benchmarks for compositional reasoning.} Beyond overall performance, MIRO excels on challenging compositional metrics that have historically been difficult for text-to-image models.
+\textbf{MIRO sets new benchmarks for compositional reasoning.} MIRO excels on challenging compositional metrics that have been challenging for text-to-image models.
 On the Position metric, MIRO achieves a score of 46, improving upon the previous state-of-the-art of 34 (SD3-Medium) by 31\%.
 For Color Attribution, MIRO advances from FLUX-dev's previous best of 47 to 52 (+11\%).

 \textbf{User preference evaluation confirms scalable efficiency.} On PartiPrompts, MIRO consistently outperforms larger models across multiple reward metrics, leveraging inference time scaling.
 When optimizing for Aesthetic Score with 128-sample inference scaling, MIRO achieves a state-of-the-art score of 6.81 compared to FLUX-dev's 6.56.
 For ImageReward optimization, MIRO scores 1.61 versus Sana-1.6B's 1.23.
 Remarkably, even with this 128-sample inference scaling strategy, MIRO maintains a 3× efficiency advantage over FLUX-dev (532 TFLOPs vs 1540 TFLOPs) while achieving superior performance across all metrics.